 With roughly a 3,000 foot climb in 3 miles, it was going to get steep.
 Crampons strapped on and a glacier rope connecting me to Tobias and Julie, it was time.
 Thaddée, Jodie and Wesley made up the second rope team and lead the route to Disappointment Cleaver.
 We switched between the rock band and snow when it was safe to do so.
 After traversing below Disappointment Peak, we turned to climb up the steep snow.

 The sun started to rise behind Glacier Peak causing a fiery horizon.
 It is moments like this that make the climb rewarding.
 We reached the Cool Glacier and saw crevasses that were formed from the low snow year.
-It was truly time to start navigating and paying attention to little abrasions and fractures on the snow surface.
+It was truly time to start navigating and paying attention for little abrasions and fractures on the snow surface.

 With only a thousand or so feet to go, the snow became steeper once again.
 After climbing up the last rock band, it was time for the final 300 foot push to the summit.
 We reached the summit, threw on our layers, and watched the sun rise.
-We saw Rainier, Baker, and Sloan, along with many other Cascade mountains.
+We saw Rainier, Baker, and Sloan, along with many other Cascade Mountains.

 As we descended down to high camp, I took in the scenery in the daylight.
 The crevasses were amazing and slightly open and the exposed rocky bands gave contrast to the snowy landscape.
 However, we still had 16 miles to hike out.